A commercial carrier is the owner of one or more commercial vehicles used to transport goods, passengers, or provide a service.

 Step 7.
 Renew your Safety Fitness Certificate

-- submit a renewal application online to Alberta Transportation before your certificate expires.
-The link to this application will be available here soon
+- submit a renewal application online to Alberta Transportation before your certificate expires

 Effective March 1, 2019, Safety Fitness Certificates for all carriers, which previously had no expiry date, will be issued with an expiry date.

 Existing carriers with permanent Safety Fitness Certificates will be required to renew their Safety Fitness Certificate between 2019 and 2022.
-They will be issued a Safety Fitness Certificate with an expiry date.
+The renewed Safety Fitness Certificate will be issued with an expiry date.
 Following this, all carriers will need to renew their certificate every 3 years.
 Alberta Transportation will mail notices to all existing carriers in 2019 with renewal information.
 The renewal fee is $110.

 We received feedback from more than 3,300 key stakeholders and members of the public on three initiatives to improve traffic safety in Alberta: